EarthBound Beginnings: English localization

 Screenshots from Mother (left) and EarthBound Beginnings (right).
 The cross present in the church is absent in the localization, with the church now being referred to as a château.

-An English localization began for Mother tilted as Earth Bound in 1990 and was completed in September of that year.
+An English localization began for Mother titled as Earth Bound in 1990 and was completed in September of that year.
 The localization was headed by Phil Sandhop, who had previously worked on the English version of Final Fantasy.
 In accordance with Nintendo of America's content policies, all religious iconography, blood, breast nipples, cigarettes, (Note: As stipulated by a Californian law regarding content policies in video games at the time.) and references to violence and alcohol were removed.
 Additionally, NPCs similar to Peanuts characters were altered to avoid potential legal prosecution.
 Several features and enhancements were added to the original, including a run button, several in-game options, and an expanded ending.
 Holiday-based town names were renamed to appeal more to mature audiences, while some maps and graphics were redesigned for difficulty or aesthetic purposes.
-These changes were implemented by Sandhop, who rewrote the game's script himself, and it was then sent to Nintendo Co., Ltd., where it was approved by Shigesato Itoi, Shigeru Miyamoto, and Mothers development team before being programmed and sent back to Nintendo of America for further testing.
+These changes were implemented by Sandhop, who rewrote the game's script himself, which was then sent to Nintendo Co., Ltd., where it was approved by Shigesato Itoi, Shigeru Miyamoto, and Mothers development team before being programmed and sent back to Nintendo of America for further testing.
 Phil Sandhop also coined Mothers English title as Earth Bound for the game to appeal to American audiences; Nintendo of America trademarked a separate title, Space Bound, as a potential title for the game's sequel.
 Plans finalized for Earth Bound included an English release of the Mother album soundtrack, along with an 80-page instruction manual styled after a diary belonging to George, which would end on a ripped page after taking the player halfway through the game.

 Although Earth Bound was advertised and scheduled for a fall 1991 release, it was delayed and subsequently shelved.
 Earth Bounds cancellation has since been attributed to Nintendo of America's marketing division deeming the game unprofitable, due to the lack of market interest in the RPG genre, the cost of Earth Bounds added cartridge size and supplementary materials making it difficult to promote and manufacture, and the game's planned release being late into the NES's life cycle in light of the impending US release of the Super NES.
 In 1994, efforts were renewed to release Earth Bound in the United States and in Canada, but were shuttered due to the endeavor's perceived costs.
 According to Phil Sandhop in an interview with LostLevels.org, "the Mother project and localizing it really opened up a few eyes at Nintendo.
 They began working closer with Nintendo of America and the other subsidiaries to produce artwork for games that would be appropriately received anywhere in the world and not need localization".
 The name Earth Bound would later be carried over as the English title of Mother 2, EarthBound, with minor changes.